 What next?
 Venus wins three more Grand Slams in singles

 Williams was right: only three weeks later, she would be overtaken by Capriati in the rankings.
 The two women would go back and forth until July, when Serena would hit the world No 1 spot after defeating her in the finals at both Roland-Garros and Wimbledon.
 While her sister would spend 319 weeks as world No 1, Venus would never reach the top spot again.
-However, she would add three more Wimbledon titles to her list of achievements, taking her total of Grand Slam crowns to seven.
-She would also reach world No 1 in doubles, in 2010, accumulating 14 major titles, partnering her sister in each of them, and two Slams in mixed doubles.
+However, she would add three more Wimbledon titles to her list of achievements, taking her total of Grand Slam singles titles to seven.
+She would also reach world No 1 in doubles in 2010, winning14 Major women’s doubles titles, partnering her sister in each of them, and two Slams in mixed doubles.

 While sister Serena evolved away from professional tennis in late 2022, as of February 2023, Venus Williams continues to remain an active player.
 The 42-year-old reached the second round of the ASB Classic in January 2023 before injury forced her to withdraw from the 2023 Australian Open.
 Williams has yet to confirm the schedule of her next event in 2023.